 - To provide the effective enforcement of parking controls.

-- For parking schemes to be self-financing.
+- To ensure Controlled Parking Zones (CPZs) are self-financing.
 Individual schemes should, preferably, recover their set-up costs over a period of time and return a surplus to the On-Street Parking Account to provide for on-going maintenance, monitoring, enforcement and review.

 - To review parking charges regularly and to set those charges at levels that cover operating costs and influence short and long stay parking demands, consistent with traffic management and demand management objectives.